samufern/PLY-Lexer-and-Parser/readme.md

 Contributions, suggestions, and bug reports are welcome.
 Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-(If a LICENSE file is provided, refer to it for details.)

 ## Contact

-For any inquiries, please contact the repository owner.
+For any inquiries, please contact me.